HuchieWuchie/AAU_franka_moveit/README.md

 ![alt text](figs/franka_setup.png)

-## 2. Installation of pre-requisties on the Franka pc (Skip if you have the robolab pc):
+## 2.1  (Franka pc)Installation of pre-requisties on the Franka pc (Skip if you have the robolab pc):

+The Franka robot requires a real-time kernel patch in order to communicate with any ROS setup.
+An installation instruction for a dedicated "Franka" pc is therefore given in section 2.1.
 It is recommended to just use the Robolab pc, if that is not possible, then follow these installation instructions.
-These instructions are for installing the neccessary packages on the Franka pc, NOT the ROS pc.
+These instructions are for installing the neccessary packages on the Franka pc, **NOT** the ROS pc.

-### 2.1 General system requirements:
+### 2.1.1 General system requirements (Franka pc):
 ```
 PC with ethernet port
 Ubuntu 18.04 with real-time patch, instructions for how to install RT patch follows later
 ```

-### 2.2 Install ROS melodic:
+### 2.1.2 Install ROS melodic (Franka pc):

 Follow the instructions for how to install ros melodic here: http://wiki.ros.org/melodic/Installation/Ubuntu

-### 2.3 Build libfranka from source:
+### 2.1.3 Build libfranka from source (Franka pc):

 The instructions are taken from here: https://frankaemika.github.io/docs/installation_linux.html Build libfranka from source, do not use the binary